laurendelong21/clusterMed/README.md

 **lcaselect**

  Helps facilitate model selection for LCA using BIC criterion.
 The input file *must* be in the [specified format](#data).
-Use `cli lcaselect --help` for more details.
+Use `clustr lcaselect --help` for more details.

 | option            | 	description                             		                                             |
 |-------------------|-----------------------------------------------------------------------------------------|